crazy-max/ftpgrab/docs/migration/v6-to-v7.md

           - /
     ```

+## Changes for SFTP auth fields

+`key` field has been renamed `keyFile` and can be use with the dedicated `keyPassphrase` field if a passphrase is required.

 ## Remove `enable` field for notifiers

 The `enable` field has been removed for notifiers.
 If you don't want a notifier to be enabled, you must now remove